 The mechanical properties depend on the formulation of the prepolymer resin and the curatives.
-Additives are used to further improve the properties of the polyurethane such as resin curing time, machinability, color, UV protection, and so on.
-Careful proportioning of additives relative to the amount of resin in the mixture is required since it can weaken the properties of the product.
+Additives are used to further improve the properties of the polyurethane, such as resin curing time, machinability, color, UV protection, and etc. Careful proportioning of additives relative to the amount of resin in the mixture is required since it can weaken the properties of the product.

 Chapter 4: Components of Polyurethanes

-The previous chapter briefly describes how polyurethane is made.
-The roles of the four different components are also discussed.
+The previous chapter briefly described how polyurethane is made and discussed the roles of the four different components.
 In this chapter, the focus is on the different chemicals used to make polyurethane and their implications on the final property of the product.

-Polyethers are characterized by good resilience, high impact resistance, low heat build-up for dynamic applications, hydrolysis resistance, and good low-temperature performance.
+Polyether: Polyethers are characterized by good resilience, high impact resistance, low heat build-up for dynamic applications, hydrolysis resistance, and good low-temperature performance.
 Common types of polyether used for polyurethane rollers are PTMEG and PPG.
-Between the two, PTMEG offers superior quality but is more expensive.
+Of the two, PTMEG offers superior quality but is more expensive.

-The most common are polycarbonate and polycaprolactone polyols.
+Specialty polyols: The most common are polycarbonate and polycaprolactone polyols.
 These two polyols are also sometimes classified as polyesters.
 Polycarbonates are used as engineering materials due to their strength and toughness.
-Polycaprolactone, on the other hand, gives the polyurethane good water, oil, solvent, and chlorine resistance.
+On the other hand, polycaprolactone gives the polyurethane good water, oil, solvent, and chlorine resistance.

 Like the polyols, diisocyanate compounds form the resin side of the polyurethane system.
 There are two main types of diisocyanate: aliphatic and aromatic.

-NDIs are known to offer superior performance and long service life for dynamic applications.
-One downside of using NDIs is their high melting point, which makes them difficult to process.
+Naphthalenic Diisocyanates (NDI) - NDIs offer superior performance and long service life for dynamic applications.
+One downside of NDIs is their high melting point, which makes them difficult to process.
 Moreover, they are highly reactive; this results in lower storage stability.
-Thus, they are usually manufactured by special equipment at the custom molder.
+Thus, they are usually manufactured with special equipment at the custom molder.